 Why You Should Trust Us

-OutdoorGearLab contributor Brian Martin takes the lead on this review.
+Our OutdoorGearLab testing team of Nick Bruckbauer and Brian Martin combined to tackle this review.
+Nick is a former NCAA Division I track and cross country athlete who turned his attention to hiking, trail running, and backcountry skiing throughout the last decade.
+He still laces up the running shoes several days a week and keeps in touch with his running roots by volunteering as a track and cross country coach at his local high school.
 Brian is a multi-discipline mountain athlete who can be found doing anything from rock climbing to alpine ski touring to long-distance trail running.
-His most recent obsession is multi-day bikepack racing, which requires both fitness and knowledge of outdoor equipment.
-Brian is also a former member of Yosemite Search and Rescue, where he was tasked with all aspects of maintenance and acquisition of SAR equipment.
-He brings to this review an eye for detail and a wealth of related experience.
+His most recent obsession is multi-day bikepack racing.
+Brian is also a former member of Yosemite Search and Rescue, where he was tasked with all aspects of maintenance and acquisition of outdoor equipment.

-This review began with extensive market research.
-We then kept the best models from previous rounds of testing and brought on promising newcomers.
-Testing took place over many months, with runs lasting a minimum of five miles.
-Due to the duration of our testing period, we experienced many different weather conditions, from winter storms and high winds to unpredictable spring rainstorms.
-In addition to field tests, we measured weight and water resistance in controlled environments.
-What came out of this is a comprehensive review that will set you on the right track in your search for a great running jacket.
+This review began with extensive market research, sifting through over 60 of the best running jackets on the market.
+We then selected 10 of the most promising models to purchase for our head-to-head testing.
+This testing took place over the course of several months, through many different weather conditions, from winter storms and high winds to unpredictable spring rainstorms.
+In addition to the field tests, we measured each jacket's weight and water resistance in controlled environments.
+What has resulted is a comprehensive review that will set you on the right track in your search for the perfect jacket.

 Related: How We Tested Running Jackets